phoenix-rtos/phoenix-rtos-doc/coding.md

 The chapter presents coding convention used in the implementation files of Phoenix-RTOS.

+## C language standard

+In general code should be compliant with C99 (without GNU extensions) standard.

 ## File label

 Each operating system source file is marked with label with the following structure.